reiko-dev/ellipsis_overflow_text/README.md

 Row(
   children: <Widget>[
     EllipsisOverflowText(
-      'Here is a very long text, which should be resized', ),
+      'Here is a very long text, which will use ellipsis in case the text overflows', ),
   ],
 )